Tufts CS 117 (Fall 2023):

 ssh -fY firstname.lastname@example.org xterm -T "SUNFIRE SERVER"

-Editing and compiling of COMP 117 code can be done on the
+Editing and compiling of CS 117 code can be done on the

 Sunfire servers, but testing must be done on